sfcheung/power4mome/README.md

-with we ourselves as the users, but we believe are also useful for others who need to do power analysis for mediation, moderation, and moderated-mediation.
+with we ourselves as the users, but we believe are also useful for others who need to do power analysis for mediation, moderation, and moderated mediation.

 # Not Just That ...

-But `power4mome` is not just for mediation, moderation, and moderated-mediation.
+But `power4mome` is not just for mediation, moderation, and moderated mediation.
 We avoided hardcoding the functions just for these effects, and have left room for testing other effects, as hinted in some